open-traffic-generator/ac4-workshop/lab-01/README.md

 # Lab 01 Instructions

 ## Overview
-This lab uses snappi to control the free Ixia-c Community Edition (OTG Test Tool) to send raw traffic in a 2 servers AWS topology.
-These servers are part of the same VPC / subnet and will use the private IP and MAC addresses associated to the test interfaces.
-This lab has 2 parts.
-In the first part (traffic only) we will deploy the Ixia-C traffic engines and controller using **docker run** then in the second part (protocols and traffic) we will add the Ixia-c Protocol Engine component and the deployment process will be simplified by using **docker compose**.
+This lab uses snappi to control the free Ixia-c Community Edition (OTG Test Tool) to send traffic between 2 hosts from the same AWS VPC.
+The lab has 2 parts.
+In the first part (traffic only) we will deploy the Ixia-c traffic engines and controller using **docker run** then in the second part (protocols and traffic) we will add the Ixia-c Protocol Engine component.
+The deployment will be simplified by using **docker compose**.

-The test scripts have been already created and the goal of the lab is to instruct users how to send traffic between the 2 servers with various parameters.
+The test scripts have been already created and the goal of the lab is to instruct users how to send traffic between these 2 servers with various parameters.

 ## Prerequisites
-- Check your docker version
+- Check docker version

 ```Shell
 docker version